Stock events for Bill Holdings, Inc. (BILL)

 BILL’s Geographic footprint

-Bill Holdings, Inc. has its primary headquarters in San Jose, California, and a significant office in Houston, Texas.
-The company primarily serves small businesses within the United States.
+BILL Holdings, Inc. is headquartered in San Jose, California, with a significant office presence in Houston, Texas.
+The company primarily serves small and midsize businesses in the United States.
+Revenue from external customers outside the U.S. is less than 3% for fiscal years 2023-2025, indicating a heavy reliance on the U.S. market.

 BILL Corporate Image Assessment